Is Granite Best For Outdoor Kitchen Countertop

 QUESTION:

-I have an outdoor kitchen.
-The Granite covers the entire Island except for the Grill.
-The Island is 11 feet long by 36inches wide.
+I have an outdoor kitchen island.
+The granite covers the entire island except for the barbeque grill.
+The island is 11 feet long by 36 inches wide.

 ANSWER:

-In time (years) you may notice that the polish on the granite countertop is getting a bit dull from weather exposure.
+In time (many years) you may notice that the shiny finish on the countertop is getting a bit dull from weather exposure.
 If this does happen you can have it re-polished or just leave it.

 Cycles of freeze/thaw are your biggest trouble maker and you can't do anything about that.
 It is possible, but not very likely that the granite could develop a crack if you have many cycles of freeze/thaw.